Grimstad Line: Planning

 Plans for a railway from Grimstad was first launched in 1874, when a railway committee was established by Grimstad Municipality.
 The initial interest was for a 3.9 km long line to the southwestern end of the lake Rore to the town center.
 In 1881, the section was surveyed, which included a 0.7 km long branch to Naudenes.
 It was estimated to cost 200,000 Norwegian krone (NOK).
 In 1890, a gauge railway was proposed along the same route, which would have cost NOK 142,000.
 An application to the Ministry of Labour for engineering assistance to plan the route was denied in 1892.

 In 1874, Aust-Agder County Municipality (then Nedenes) established a railway committee as a response to the national ambitions of creating a Vestland Line (later named the Sørland Line) which would connect Rogaland and Agder to Oslo and Eastern Norway.
 There was controversy regarding the choice of route; while many proposals existed, the two main was an inland route and a coastal route.
 Nedenes County Railway Committee supported an inner route, stating the large amount of lumber which was logged in the interior parts of the county, and which depreciated in value during log driving—which could take up to three years.

 During the early 1880s, Norway fell into a recession and railway construction halted.
 By 1884, planning of the Vestland Line had halted, and instead municipalities started planning lines which would connect the coastal towns to inland lakes.
 The hope was that if an inland line was later built, these would also act as branch lines, giving the towns railway connections to the capital.
 In Nordenes, it was proposed that both Arendal and Grimstad would have a branch line, which would connect somewhere north of towns, and continue northwards into the interior.
-In 1891, an agreement was reached between local politicians to build a line from the lake Nisser through Åmli and Moripen to Messel, where the line would branch to Grimstad and Arendal.
+In 1891, an agreement was reached between local politicians to build a line from the lake Nisser through Åmli Municipality and Moripen to Messel, where the line would branch to Grimstad and Arendal.
 Originally the proposal had called for the branching to occur even closer to the coast, at Rykene.
 Representatives from Arendal wanted an even further away branching point, and proposed Bøylestad.

 In 1892, the Ministry of Labour proposed several lines in the area.
 One went from Grimstad via Arendal to Nisser via Nelaug, the other were the Kragerø Line and a line connecting to Risør.
 It was followed up by a proposal for a line from Kongsberg—then terminus of the Sørland Line—to Grovane, which had a railway to Kristiansand.
 The proposed line would have branches to Skien, Kragerø, Arendal, Åmli, Risør, Grimtad, Tvedestrand and Notodden.
 In 1893, the proposal was rejected by the Parliament of Norway, although the section from Arendal to Åmli was approved.